What You Need to Know About Gingivitis and

 periodontitis.
 Often painless, periodontitis occurs when

-root.
-When this happens, your gums will pull away from the affected
+its root.
+When this happens, your gums will pull away from the

-tooth, causing a deep pocket to form.
-Your dentist can check your
+affected tooth, causing a deep pocket to form.
+Your dentist can

-or swollen gums, loose teeth, pus issuing from the gums, tender
+red or swollen gums, loose teeth, pus issuing from the gums,

-gums or pain on chewing, gums which bleed spontaneously, or
+tender gums or pain on chewing, gums which bleed spontaneously,

 Stop periodontal disease early to spare yourself